Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Experiments

-In our experiments, we also replace the Wasserstein metric in (\ref{eqn-joint}) by JS divergence.
-To well distinguish different specifications, we term the model Joint-W if using Wasserstein metric and Joint-JS if using JS divergence in this section.
-We consider several competitors.
-First, for implicit generative models, we consider valina GAN, WGAN-GP \cite{WGAN-GP}, likelihood-regularized GAN/WGAN-GP (short as GAN+LR/WGAN+LR), entropy-regularized GAN/WGAN-GP (short as GAN+ER/WGAN+ER) and a recently proposed variational annealing regularization \cite{GAN-VA} for GAN (short as GAN+VA/WGAN+ VA) to compare the quality of generated samples.
-We employ the denoising auto-encoder to estimate the gradient for regularization penalty, which is proposed by \cite{AE-reg} and utilized by \cite{GAN-VA}.
-Second, for explicit density models, we consider Deep Energy Model (DEM) which is optimized based on Stein discrepancy, and energy-based GAN (EGAN) \cite{EGAN}.
-Besides, we also compare with Deep Directed Generative (DGM) Model \cite{DGM} which adopts contrastive divergence to unite sample generator and density estimator.
-See Appendix \ref{appx-literatures} for brief introduction of these methods and Appendix \ref{appx-implementation} for implementation details for each method.
+We term our model \emph{Joint-W} if using Wasserstein metric in (\ref{eqn-joint}) and \emph{Joint-JS} if using JS divergence in this section.
+As we mentioned, our model is capable for 1) yielding estimated (unnormalized) density values (by the explicit energy model) for input samples and 2) generating samples (by the implicit generative model) from a noise distribution.
+We consider several competitors for performance comparison.
+For sample generation, we mainly compare our model with implicit generative models.
+Specifically, we basically consider the counterparts without joint training with energy model, which are equivalently valina GAN and WGAN with gradient penalty \cite{WGAN-GP}, for ablation study.
+Also, as comparison to the new regularization effects by Stein Bridging, we consider a recently proposed variational annealing regularization \cite{GAN-VA} for GANs (short as GAN+VA/WGAN+VA) with denoising auto-encoder \cite{AE-reg} to estimate the gradient for regularization penalty.
+For density estimation, we mainly compare with explicit models.
+Specifically, we also consider the counterparts without joint training with generator model, i.e., Deep Energy Model (DEM) using Stein discrepancy \cite{Energy-stein}.
+Besides we compare with energy calibrated GAN (EGAN) \cite{EGAN} and Deep Directed Generative (DGM) Model \cite{DGM} which adopt contrastive divergence to train a sample generator with an energy estimator.
+The hyper-parameters are tuned according to quantitative metrics (will be discussed later) used for different tasks.
+See Appendix \ref{appx-implementation} for implementation details.